chipweinberger/flutter_blue_plus/README.md

 ### Other Streams

-FlutterBluePlus.isScanning
-FlutterBluePlus.scanResults
-FlutterBluePlus.adapterState
-BluetoothDevice.services
-BluetoothDevice.connectionState
-BluetoothDevice.isDiscoveringServices
+These streams **never** encounter any errors of any kind.

+- `FlutterBluePlus.isScanning`
+- `FlutterBluePlus.scanResults`
+- `FlutterBluePlus.adapterState`
+- `BluetoothDevice.connectionState`
+- `BluetoothDevice.isDiscoveringServices`

-BluetoothDevices.mtu will thow exception if the remoteId is unknown
+These streams **could** throw an exception when first called if the remoteId is no longer valid.
+- `BluetoothDevice.services`
+- `BluetoothDevices.mtu`

 ## Getting Started